Privacy

 The domain of privacy partially overlaps with security, which can include the concepts of appropriate use and protection of information.
 Privacy may also take the form of bodily integrity.

-The right not to be subjected to unsanctioned invasions of privacy by the government, corporations, or individuals is part of many countries' privacy laws, and in some cases, constitutions.
+Throughout history, there have been various conceptions of privacy.
+Most cultures acknowledge the right of individuals to keep aspects of their personal lives out of the public domain.
+The right to be free from unauthorized invasions of privacy by governments, corporations, or individuals is enshrined in the privacy laws of many countries and, in some instances, their constitutions.